uvarc/aws-snippets/emr/sparklyr/README.md

 3. Cluster benchmarking script
 4. General `sparklyr` example script

 To launch the cluster described in the shell script use `. emr.sh`.

-**NB** You will need to replace `{YOURKEY}` with the name of your AWS key.
-You may also want to adjust the size and number of nodes in the cluster.
+You'll be prompted for some information about the cluster you would like to install including:

+- Instance type for the worker nodes
+- Number of worker nodes
+- Name of your AWS key